This page is a reference to the Lucid V2 language.

 enum States { IDLE, RUN, STOP }

-struct colorStruct { red[8], green[8], blue[8] }
+struct color_struct { red[8], green[8], blue[8] }

 }

-These can be accessed later with MyGlobal.CLK_FREQ, MyGlobal.States, and MyGlobal.colorStruct.
+These can be accessed later with MyGlobal.CLK_FREQ, MyGlobal.States, and MyGlobal.color_struct.

-Test benches look very similar to modules but they serve as a way to run simulations.
+Testbenches look very similar to modules, but they serve as a way to run simulations.

 The basic format is as follows.